starlinglab/integrity-preprocessor/README.md

 Archive Telegram Bot - Sits in one or many telegram channels and rooms logging all transactions

-Signal Chat Bot - Used to injest file on 1:1 chats from users using Signal
+Signal Chat Bot - Used to ingest file on 1:1 chats from users using Signal